 The ORCC is a volunteer based organization - we rely on over 5,000 volunteer hours a year.
-We are currently seeking women volunteers as Crisis Line Counsellors, Fundraisers, Community Educators, Board of Directors and Board Committee Members.
+We are currently seeking trans and cis women, trans men, two-spirit, gender-fluid, and non-binary folk to volunteer as Crisis Line Counsellors, Fundraisers, Community Educators, Board of Directors and Board Committee Members.
 For all volunteer positions, applicants must complete a screening interview, training sessions and an evaluation.
 After 6 months of volunteering at the Centre, volunteers can change their focus and join a different program at the Centre.

 Our training and volunteer programs are well respected in Ottawa and spaces fill up very quickly; if you are interested in volunteering please go to the get involved section to get more details on training dates and who to contact.